secretGeek/vas-arrangements/README.md

 ## From Maycation list (no file yet)

 - Prison Sex - TOOL
 - Where the Wild Roses Grow - Nick Cave and Liza Minelli
-- A forest - the Cure

 ## Others From my existing list

-- Glory Box Portishead
+- 1990's - custard
+- Apache - the shadows
 - Bloody Mother fUCKING aSSHOLE - martha wainwright
+- candy - iggy pop
+- Cigarettes will kill you - ben lee
 - CREEP - radiohead
+- day dream in blue (from acoustic)
+- gloria - van morrison
+- Glory Box Portishead
 - Heavy Heart - YouAmi
-- 1990's - custard
-- Cigarettes will kill you - ben lee
-- somebody that i used to know - goatyak
 - let's get it on - marvin gaytime
+- lust for life - iggy pop
+- mama don't like - jj cale
 - maybe this time
+- perfect day - lou reedy
+- Set the controls for the heart of the sun - pink floyd
-- sing sing sing -- benny goodman -- the gene krupa drum intro
+- sing sing sing - benny goodman (for the gene krupa drum intro)
+- somebody that i used to know - goatyak
 - Tainted Love
-- lust for life - iggy pop
-- wild thing - troggs
-- perfect day - lou reedy
-- candy - iggy pop
 - walk on the wild side - louie reed
-- gloria - van morrison
-- day dream in blue (from acoustic)
-- mama don't like -- jj cale
-- Apache -- the shadows
-- Set the controls for the heart of the sun - pink floyd